Smileybob72801/Smileybob72801/README.md

 ## 📚 My Favorite Programming Books
 - **The C# Programming Yellow Book** by Rob Miles
-   This was my first programming book purchase, and it played a pivotal role in starting my journey.
-It holds a special place in my heart as the book that set me on this path.
+   This was my first programming book, and it got me started on this path.
+It is a great intro level book and very dear to me.

 - **Grokking Algorithms** by Aditya Y. Bhargava
    This book made algorithms finally *click* for me.
 It helped me visualize how to approach and solve problems algorithmically in a way that made sense.

 - **Head First Design Patterns: Building Extensible and Maintainable Object-Oriented Software** by Eric Freeman
-   This book was a great introduction to design patterns, which seemed intimidating at first.
-It felt like having a personal tutor, guiding me through each concept gently.
+   This book was a great introduction to design patterns, an intimidating subject to teach oneself.
+Having this book was like having a tutor that coud *see* how I needed to learn.

 ---